webiny/webiny-js/packages/app-page-builder-theme/README.md

 ## Overview

-A small package that provides Webiny Page Builder theme-related utilities.
+A small package that provides theme-related utilities for Webiny's Page Builder application.
 More specifically, it provides the `createTheme` factory function, which is used to construct a theme object.
 The theme object is used to style the website created with the Page Builder application.

 Additionally, the package also provides TypeScript types.